sbstjn/kirbycms-oauth-consumer/README.md

 # Remote Auth Plugin for Kirby CMS

-Let users authenticate on your Kirby installation using Twitter or GitHub OAuth.
+Remote Auth is Kirby CMS plugin for adding a "Login with Twitter" and "Login with GitHub" button to your website.
+Let your users authenticate them using Twitter or GitHub OAuth.

 ## Installation